awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario1.md

 The configuration for this scenario includes a virtual private cloud \(VPC\) with a single public subnet, and an Internet gateway to enable communication over the Internet\.
 We recommend this configuration if you need to run a single\-tier, public\-facing web application, such as a blog or a simple website\.

-This topic assumes that you'll use the VPC wizard in the Amazon VPC console to create the VPC\.

 This scenario can also be optionally configured for IPv6—you can use the VPC wizard to create a VPC and subnet with associated IPv6 CIDR blocks\.
 Instances launched into the public subnet can receive IPv6 addresses, and communicate using IPv6\.
 For more information about IPv4 and IPv6 addressing, see [IP Addressing in Your VPC](vpc-ip-addressing.md)\.

 **Topics**